PlymouthPsychology/rmip/docs/teacher_notes.md

 **Friday 2nd May 2025, mid-day** (Week 15) - Submission deadline passes.
 Module leader sends marking sample to markers.
 Markers must not mark any further reports until after initial markers' meeting (below)

-**Thursday 8th May 2025, mid-day** (Week 16) - Markers return marking sample with scores, but without feedback, to module leader.
+**Wednesday 7th May 2025, afternoon** (Week 16) - Markers return marking sample with scores, but without feedback, to module leader.

-**Friday 9th May 2025, 1pm** (Week 16) - Initial markers' meeting between all markers and module leader.
+**Thursday 8th May 2025, 1pm** (Week 16) - Initial markers' meeting between all markers and module leader.
 Immediately after the meeting, you may start marking.

 **Monday 12th May 2025, mid-day** (Week 17) - Submission grace period passes, no further submissions permitted.